Nibblets2000/Coffee-Creator/README.txt

 implement the "Coffee.java" file.
 All of these files contain getter methods that return either a price, String representing the item, or List object representing the ingredient.

+- CoffeeOrder.java
+Provides many internal functions when getting or managing coffee order info such as the adding coffees to an order, retrieving the time the order was made, calculating the order's total, or printing the receipt.

 - "Inventory - _____.txt" files and OrderLog.txt
 The "Inventory - ____.txt" files are log files that keep track of the ingredients in stock as per each location.
 When running the program, if the number in stock is 0, the item will